 For more information on creating a strong password, check out this blog post.

 Now that your secure, it’s time to get organized.
 There’s something really powerful about being meticulously well organized.
-The benefits can be a dramatic increase in productivity.
+The benefits can include a dramatic increase in productivity.

 Checking your credit report is free once per year if you have it mailed to you and around $20 if you want to access it immediately online.
 It’s an extremely small amount of money for the level of enlightenment it will provide.